JasonHenault/Kmeans-on-sk-digits/README.md

-# kNN on sklearn's digits
+# kMeans on sklearn's digits
 The goal of this notepad is to clustering sklearn's digits.
 To do that, I make a dimensional reduction using the tSNE algorithme given 2 components.
 After that, I use k-means clustering on this projection.